Gambling Regulation News

 The regulator emphasised the importance of verification before engaging with gaming operators, advising consumers:

-"not to utilise services provided by an entity unless they have ascertained that the entity in question is authorised to provide such services by the MGA."
+"Not to utilise services provided by an entity unless they have ascertained that the entity in question is authorised to provide such services by the MGA."

 — Maltese Authority, as